andy-byers/CalicoDB/README.md

 + Durability provided through write-ahead logging
 + Uses a dynamic-order B-tree to store the data in a single file
 + Supports forward and reverse traversal using cursors
++ Allows creation of in-memory databases
 + Supports arbitrarily-sized values
++ API only exposes objects (no pointers to deal with)

 ## Caveats
 + Currently, Cub DB only runs on 64-bit Ubuntu and OSX
 + Uses a single WAL file, which can grow quite large in a long-running transaction
 + Has a limit on key length, equal to roughly 1/4 of the page size
-+ Does not provide internal synchronization past multiple readers, however external synchronization can be used to allow writes (see `/test/integration/test_rw.cpp`)
++ Does not provide synchronization past support for multiple cursors, however `std::shared_mutex` can be used to coordinate writes (see `/test/integration/test_rw.cpp` for an example)

 ## Build
 Cub DB is built using CMake.